dragosgn/dragosgn/blog/to-be-successful-in-tech-specialise.md

 ---
-path: to-be-successful-in-tech-specialise
+path: to-be-successful-in-tech-specialize
 date: 2020-05-22T06:35:51.219Z
-title: 'To be successful in tech, specialise'
+title: 'To be successful in tech, specialize'
 description: They hire you to solve one problem.
 Not 15.
 ---
 "Should I learn Python?
 Or do more Javascript?"

-My advice, specialise.
+My advice, specialize.

 Let me explain.